 CAUSE SOLUTION Forcing screw in by applying to much pressure.
 Allow the drill point to do work.
 Not keeping fastener perpendicular to surface being drilled.
 Reposition screw/screw gun into a vertical position.
-Incorrect drill point of material thickness being drilled.
-CORRECT Check the size/part number of screw being used with incorrect unit point of material trickness being united. erection information supplied with job.
+INCORRECT CORRECT Incorrect drill point of material thickness being drilled.
+Check the size/part number of screw being used with erection information supplied with job.
 Improper speed (RPM) of screw gun.
 Use 1800 RPM screw gun for best results.
 Installing a self-drilling screw into a pre-drilled hole.
 Allow the screw point to drill hole with entire drill point The cutting surface of the screw will be blunted by the cutting surface. edge of the material.
 EDGE OF MATERIAL - PRE-DRILLED HOLE CUTTING SURFACE